nihlaeth/netnotify/README.md

 # netnotify

-A simple python daemon for receiving desktop notifications from the network using libnotify
+A simple python daemon for receiving desktop notifications over the network using dbus

 ## Author